orcahmlee/orcahmlee/README.md

   - Using machine learning to solve real-world problems.
   - Building and deploying the end to end machine learning web application.
 - **Chemical Engineer**
-  - Prototyping the products of the thermoplastic composite materials.
+  - Prototyped the products of the thermoplastic composite materials.
   - Worked with the solvent recovery system which maximum capacity is 400 m<sup>3</sup>/day.
 - **Reserch Assistant**
   - Dedicated to Microbial Metabolism, Genetic Engineering and Bacterial Fermentation.